 In most cases, yes.
 In fact, exercise – including weight lifting – has many benefits for recovery.

-In addition, prolonged heavy weight lifting can cause massive spikes in cerebral blood pressure, which will increase your risk of injuries such as brain hemorrhages, which you may already be at higher risk for after a brain injury depending on the mechanism of injury.
+In addition, prolonged heavy weight lifting can cause massive spikes in cerebral blood pressure.
+This increases your risk of injuries such as brain hemorrhages, which you may already be at higher risk for after a brain injury depending on the mechanism of injury.
 Arm strengthening in particular can significantly increase blood pressure.
 Once again, it is crucial that you do not lift anything extremely heavy.

 You alone know how much strain your body can take though.
 As long as you don’t fatigue yourself or push your body to the limit, weight lifting is generally safe after brain injury.

 When Can I Start Lifting Again?

 The best time to resume lifting weights depends on the severity of your injury.
 Most guidelines say you should rest immediately after brain injury, then gradually return to exercise.

 However, there have also been studies that show too much rest post-TBI can have harmful effects on recovery.
 In fact, inactivity can cause you to lose function.

 A good rule of thumb is to listen to your body.
 If you feel strong enough to lift, and you have maintained good balance skills, then you can feel free to begin lifting light to moderate weights again.
 Additionally, it can be helpful to ask a caregiver, family member, or one of your therapists if they think you’re ready – as sometimes your judgment is impaired after a brain injury.
 You should still seek your doctor’s approval before returning to the gym.

 If lifting weights causes too much strain, then wait and give your brain and body more time to recover.

 In general, you do not want to be lifting so much weight that you overwork yourself, especially in the early days of your recovery.